Inclusive Education

 Personnel:

-The Support Teacher: Inclusive Education works in collaborative partnership with school/college leadership, teachers, parents, consultants and other professionals, in fostering a school/college culture that enhances the educational outcomes for all students.
+Support Teacher – Inclusive Education: works in collaborative partnership with the school leadership, teachers, families, and other professionals, in fostering a school culture, systems and processes that enhance educational outcomes and wellbeing for all students.

-The Speech Pathologist has key partnership responsibilities with the school/college leadership, teachers and other professionals to enhance spoken and written language skills of students.
-The Speech Pathologist supports school communities to identify students with significant educational needs arising from Speech Language Impairment and/or significant communication disorders.
+Speech Pathologists – Inclusive Education: have key partnership responsibilities with the school leadership, teachers, and other professionals to enhance the spoken and written language and communication needs of students.
+The Speech Pathologist – Inclusive Education supports school communities to identify students with significant education needs arising from communication difficulties.